Bandwidth/shared-components/src/components/DragGroup/DragGroup.md

   render() {
     const { groups } = this.state;

-    return (
+    // the following render contains instances of 'binding' callbacks
+    // to group and item indexes.
+Notice how we are using a closure to
+    // pass a bound `groupIdx` in `onSplit` for instance.
+    // This is necessary practice to inform our state management
+    // of which groups and items events are operating on return (
       <div style={{ display: 'flex', flexDirection: 'row' }}>
         {groups.map((group, groupIdx) => (